kaiorosa1/100-days-of-code/log-r6.md

 ### Day 28: July 7, 2020

+**Today's Progress**: I worked on the section 5 exercises 11-26 from the lab work.
+I finally finished them!!

+**Thoughts**: I love teaching programming to people but at the moment I see my self being an academic but I'm not closed to the possibility.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/functional-programming-repo/commit/34fbdce3f9c8b89ff7b42b2329252344eefeeab8)

+---

+### Day 28: July 7, 2020

 **Today's Progress**: I worked on the exercises 4-10 from the lab work from section 5.

 **Thoughts**: It was a great day and it was very productive.